ashfaqur/foreign-exchange-service/docs/Development.md

 2. Extend the JPA repository
    - count of rates
    - get rates with query params
-3. Extend the Currency Service to query db
+3. Extend CurrencyService to query the DB
 4. /rates in the Currency Controller